Hackney Wick Station, Hepscott Road, London, E9 5ER

 This circular guided walk uncovers hundreds of years of constant change.
 Some of the buildings are still visible, and some have gone.
 I’ll bring old maps and photos out with me to show you how much has changed.
 I’ll tell you the history of the factories, and the stories of the people who worked in them.

 I’ve spent a long while reading Victorian newspapers in the British Library, compared 100-year-old Post Office Directories to the modern day streets, and had fun researching all kinds of sources to try to get a handle on the fascinating story of Hackney Wick.
-Do join me if you can for a two-hour history tour on Hackney Wick.
+Join me for a two-hour history tour of Hackney Wick.